Co-director | Governance and Community Engagement lead

 Dr Oliver Escobar is a co-director of What Works Scotland and leads on the Community Engagement workstream.

-He co-leads on the Governance workstream in collaboration with Ken Gibb, and heads up the Participatory Budgeting research strand.
+He leads on the Governance and Community Engagement workstream, and heads up the Participatory Budgeting research strand.

-- a member of the Scottish Government Participatory Budgeting Working Grou
+- a member of the Scottish Government Participatory Budgeting Working Group

 - a member of the Scottish Government Digital Communications Programme Board

 - on the Board of Trustees of Democratic Audit UK

 - a Public Engagement Fellow of Edinburgh Beltane (UK Beacons for Public Engagement)

 - a trained participation practitioner (International Association for Public Participation).

 Oliver’s PhD research subject was participatory policy making, with a focus on the everyday work of public engagement practitioners in the context of local democracy in Scotland.

 His academic career started in 2002 with a funded research project on the policy-making process of public intervention against poverty and social exclusion in Galicia.
 Between 2008-2010 he worked at the Dialogue Research Project helping to set up Queen Margaret University’s Centre for Dialogue.
 From 2010-2013 he was the Project Officer of the Public Policy Network.
 He was the Project Director for the Citizens’ Juries about Onshore Windfarms research project, funded by ClimateXChange, and has recently facilitated Citizens’ Juries on Health Inequalities.